Mobster slain on street

 earthquake.''

-Railway St. when a man with a
+Young children were playing on Railway St. when a man with a

 handgun wearing a Nike cap shot Papalia in the back of the head in